BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/TIPS.md

 ## Azure signs me in automatically with the wrong account

-- **Problem**: When you open the Azure portal in youtr browser, you don't get prompted to sign in - instead you are signed in automatically with a different account from the one you want to use in the labs.
+- **Problem**: When you open the Azure portal in youtr browser, you don't get prompted to sign in - instead you are signed in automatically with a different account from the one you want to use in the labs, or you get an authentication or "access forbidden" error.
 - **Possible Cause**: If you use mulitple Microsoft accounts (for example, a work account and a personal outlook.com account) on the same computer, your browser may cache credentials and sign you in automatically without giving you the opportunity to select a different account.
-- **Possible Solution**: Open a *private browsing* session in your browser and use that to complete the labs.
+- **Possible Solution**: Try signing out of all Microsoft accounts in all browser sessions and clear the browser cache, or opening a *private browsing* session in your browser and use that to complete the labs.
 Alternatively, install a second browser and use that.
+If you are connecting a compute instance, try restarting the compute instance.
 If you are taking this course through an authorized learning partner, you may be provided with a hosted lab environment that consists of a Windows 10 virtual machine with a browser installed - if so, use it.

 ## Azure Machine Learning studio stops responding